michaaaaaal/acsk2025-pigame-group8/README.md

  ┣ 📜README.md            ← This file
  ┗ 📜.gitignore           ← Commonly ignored files (builds, logs, etc.)
 ```

-## How to use the repository

-1. Navigate to the `code` directory.
-2. Install dependencies from `requirements.txt` (if available).
-3. Run the analysis using your preferred Python environment.

 ---

 ## Git Setup for Team Members (Windows/macOS)